Best Things To Do In Amsterdam In February

 As I already told you, Amsterdam in February is in the middle of winter.
 The chances of temperatures dropping below freezing are high, so it is essential to bring plenty of warm clothes.

 However, precipitation, both snowfall and rainfall, is much lower.
 This is great, because it is more difficult to activate walking plans when it rains.
-The cold is combated with good clothing, while the rain gets in the way with hair, glasses... a nuisance.
+The cold is combated with a good clothing, while the rain gets in the way with hair, glasses... a nuisance.

 Generally, the sky will be cloudy.
 But don't worry: the scenery will be as fascinating as you'd expect to see.
 You won't see many sunny days, though.
-Well, maybe you don't want to: you decide whether this is a good or a bad thing.
+Well, maybe you don't want to: you decide if this is a good or a bad thing.

 The tourist flow in Amsterdam in February